nehaachar/Multi_Modal_Rag_Agent/README.md

 ## 📋 Project Structure

 ```
-multi_modal_rag.ipynb  # Main notebook with all steps
+agent.ipynb  # Main notebook with all steps
 README.md              # This file
 ```